ESGeasy/Analysis/README.md

 ## Data Exploration

 Let's start looking at the companies_all.csv.
-It contains data related to each company, such as Id, country, region, industry segment and more.
+It contains data related to each company, such as Id, country, region, industry segment and more:
 ![alt text](https://github.com/Hackganization/Analysis/blob/main/companies.png?raw=true)

 Next, let's see the frequencies of each industry segment: